También puedes leer este artículo en: Español

 It's nice to see an anime from time to time that focuses on one friendship.
 Most of the time you either have a romantic relationship that's in the center or a rather big group of friends.
 Here, we just have two girls growing up and going on magical adventures together.
 Pretty Cure shows how opposites attract and how much the two girls can achieve when they work together.

 - Aired: August 2002 - May 2003

 This one is for all the fairy tale lovers out there.
 Our heroine is called Ahiru and has the ability to transform into a ballet dancer.
 With her dance she can calm people's hearts and with this ability she goes on an adventure to save her prince.
 Can she get her "happily ever after"?

 The story might sound a little bit trashy and too cute, but since Princess Tutu is inspired by old fairy tales you can read a lot more into the story than just Ahiru's adventure.
-Like in a real fairy tale, our heroine encounters many struggles on her adventure and has to improve herself constantly.
+In a real fairy tale, our heroine encounters many struggles on her adventure as a magical girl and has to improve herself constantly.
 If you either enjoy watching characters struggle with fate or dancing ballerinas then you should give Princess Tutu a try.

 6. Kamichama Karin (God Karin)